DuncanLHS/RRFPostProcessor/README.md

 - **Layer Change Min Layer:** First layer at which the Layer Change Macro should be run.
 - **Post Heat Macro:** Full path to a macro that will be run after the toolpath heater control but before the print start.
 Path is to be identical to that used in M98.

+### Update 13/12/2020

+Created option to turn on relative extrusion in post parameters (default: true) not currently available via any other option in Fusion UI.

 ### Update 26/06/2020

 Created a fan speed property in the post processor.
 Workaround for the currently non-existent fan speed control.
 Current Fusion 360 default is to turn the fan on 100% after the number of layers diasbled in print settings.
 This changes that to a custom value.